 In the definition of dill maps, the existence of $y$ such that $c(y)>0$ is only required to avoid degenerated cases such as trivial maps satisfying $f(\mathcal{O}_{T_1}(x)) = \{f(x)\}$ for all $x$.
-In the rest of the paper, we will only consider non-trivial dill maps between minimal subshifts.
-In that situation, the next lemma shows that the existence $y$ is just a consequence of the continuity of $f$.
+The next lemma shows that the existence of the point $y$ is just a consequence of the continuity of $f$.

 \begin{lem} Let $(X_1,T_1)$ and $(X_2,T_2)$ two topological dynamical systems such that $(X_1,T_1)$ is minimal.
 If $f : X_1 \to X_2$ is a continuous orbit-preserving map such that $f(X_1)$ is not a singleton and the cocycle $c:X_1 \to \mathbb{Z}$ associated with $f$ is continuous and non-negative, then $f$ is a dill map. \end{lem} \begin{proof} Let assume that $c(x) = 0$ for all $x\in X_1$.
 Then, $f(T_1(x)) = f(x)$ for all $x\in X_1$.
 Hence, $f(T_1^n (x)) =f(x)$ for all $n\in \mathbb{Z}$.
 Since $\mathcal{O}_{T_1}( x) $ is dense in $X_1$ and $f$ is continuous, we get that $f(X_1)$ is a singleton, which contradicts the hypothesis. \end{proof}